elastic/elasticsearch-js/README.md

 Default: 30000

-How many milliseconds should a dead a connection/node sit and wait before it is ping-ed? (see [node death](#node-death))
+How many milliseconds should a dead connection/node sit and wait before it is ping-ed? (see [node death](#node-death))

 ### maxSockets
 Type: `Number`

 Default: 10

-How many sockets should a connection/node keep to the server?
+How many sockets should a connection keep to it's corresponding Elasticsearch node?
 These sockets are currently kept alive ***forever*** (not like nodes current "keep alive" sockets).

 ### nodesToHostCallback
 Type: `Function`

 Default: simple, not much going on [here](src/lib/client_config.js#L65).

 This function will receive a list of nodes received during a sniff.
-The list of nodes should be transformed into an array of objects which will be fed to the [Host](src/lib/host.js) class.
+The list of nodes should be transformed into an array of objects which will each be used to create [Host](src/lib/host.js) objects.
 (TODO: allow this function to be async).

 ## API

-To maintain consistency across all the low-level clients ([PHP](https://github.com/elasticsearch/elasticsearch-php), [Python](https://github.com/elasticsearch/elasticsearch-ph), [Ruby](https://github.com/elasticsearch/elasticsearch-ruby), [Perl](https://github.com/elasticsearch/elasticsearch-perl)), all API methods accept an object with parameters and a callback.
+To maintain consistency across all the low-level clients ([PHP](https://github.com/elasticsearch/elasticsearch-php), [Python](https://github.com/elasticsearch/elasticsearch-ph), [Ruby](https://github.com/elasticsearch/elasticsearch-ruby), [Perl](https://github.com/elasticsearch/elasticsearch-perl)) all API methods accept an object with parameters and a callback.
 If you don't pass the callback, the functions will return a promise.

 ### Generic Params